Skip to main content Skip to footer

 • evidence-based recommendations to reduce the risk of healthcare worker-to patient-transmission of bloodborne viruses (BBVs) in the clinical setting, and

-• the management of healthcare workers living with BBVs.
+• advice on the management of healthcare workers living with BBVs.

 The integrated guidance replaces BBV guidance in previous publications.
-Guidance on reducing the risk of transmission of Tuberculosis (TB) remains within the previous guidance.
+Guidance on reducing the risk of transmission of Tuberculosis (TB) remains within the 2008 publication [2].

 A new healthcare worker (HCW) is defined as: